Categories

 Your second album “Of Sorcery and Darkness” has just been released, and as the title suggests there are plenty of dark and gothic elements, but it seems that you have upped the power metal aspect as well.
 How would you describe the music this time?

 Grace Darkling: First of all, thank you too and greetings to all the readers!
 We can start saying that this new album “Of Sorcery and Darkness” surely wants to continue and define the way started with our debut “Daughters of the Night”.
 Basically, our sound includes a power-speed metal with neo-classical influences and, on the other hand, the gothic-dark themes, musically and lyrically talking.
 Your thoughts about power metal developing in the new album are correct: “Burn the Witch”, “Noctis Avem”, “Creatures of Darkness” or “Seven Sins” could be the perfect examples.
 We tried to unify the fast rhythms of Power to a heavier, darker sound and you can notice the result in many tracks included in the new album, like the last two ones I mentioned, where both elements are present at the same time.
-I feel this combination well represents our
+I feel this combination well represents our identity and it may be the direction we will carry on.

 What was the recording process like for “Of Sorcery and Darkness”?
 Was it an easier experience than when you recorded your first album?
 And did you have any specific goals, or maybe things that you wanted to try differently during these sessions?